Advocates For Victims of Bed and Pressure sores Abuse in Albuquerque Nursing Homes

 Your parent, spouse, or loved one may be able to recover damages if he or she developed bed and pressure sores while in the care of a nursing home.
 Recoverable damages include compensation for past and future medical expenses, pain and suffering, and loss of consortium if your relative died from bedsore complications.

-Advocacy For Your Nursing Home Negligence Case
+Advocacy For Your Nursing Home Negligence Case in Albuquerque

 The Albuquerque nursing home negligence lawyers at Parnall Law Firm, LLC provide counseling and representation to injured nursing home residents and their families.
 Since 1997, our attorneys have helped clients hold nursing homes accountable for their careless actions.
 We are prepared to aggressively fight for you and your right to compensation.
 If you or your relative developed bed sores while in a nursing home, call our office at 505-268-6500 or complete our online form today to schedule an initial consultation at no cost.